shahery/python-battleship-game/README.md

 # Users stories:

- As a player I want to set up the hidden board using the matrix size.
+ As a player I want to set up the guess board using the matrix size.
    * Randomly generate a board.

  As a player I want to select the row and column where I'm attacking.